 Given the bespoke nature of ICOs we encourage you to approach us early in the development phase if you’re considering making an offer.
 With reasonable timeframes, we can help you and your legal advisers determine if tokens are ‘financial products’, and, if so, whether any exemptions are appropriate.
 Get in touch at: email@example.com

-We’ll keep this information up to date, based on general developments and our regular engagement with other regulators and those developing token offers.
+We’ll keep this information up-to-date, based on general developments in the ICO space, our regular engagement with other regulators and those developing token offers.